 Today’s customers want their voices heard and problems resolved, quickly and without having to jump through hoops.
 Then they want to carry on with their lives and cast that issue from their to-do bandwidth, freeing up precious time and energy.
 As 2017 rolls in, here are 7 vital statistics to keep in mind as you consider integrating a social care team or making innovative changes to your existing social engagement profile.

 Say goodbye to the concept of customer service needing to be over-the-top in order to be effective.
-It turns out that to drive truly loyalty-producing engagements, you simply need to make it simple...for your customer.
+It turns out that to drive truly loyalty-producing engagements, you simply need a platform that makes it simple for your customer.
 Reducing effort is the most important thing that your service strategy should accomplish.
 Using never-ending IVR systems?
 Ridiculously long response times?
 Does resolution require channel hopping and repetitive info inputs from your customers?
 If you answered yes to any of these, you might be solving your customer's problem, but you’re definitely not capturing their loyalty and future business.

 For all the social dinosaurs out there, your aversion to the ‘customer-owned channels’ is becoming less and less acceptable.
 While this statistic specifically pertains to Twitter, we’re seeing significant customer care volume increases on greener social channels such as Facebook Messenger as well.
 For example, after launching Facebook Messenger for customer care last year, Sprint saw an increase of 31% in private messages in only 3 months time.
 As Twitter, Messenger, Instagram and others continue to roll out innovative engagement features, be prepared to be there waiting, because that’s where your customers will be.